 This is a known error in CCleaner v5.45 that has been fixed in CCleaner v5.46 and above.
 We provide some background context about Active Monitoring, why it appears to stay on in certain versions of CCleaner, and you can also skip to 'The problem and how to solve it' section further below.

 Active Monitoring is concerned with system and browser monitoring.
 It is a mechanism that triggers different actions that help keep your computer clean.
-For example, it activates automatic cleaning when you’ve reached a certain level of junk or when you close your browser.
+For example, it activates automatic cleaning when you’ve reached a certain level of junk or close your browser.
 It also tells your system when a new CCleaner update is available, as using the latest version of CCleaner will ensure that your system gets the best clean.
 It does not and has never reported any data to us.

-Although the reporting of anonymous usage is a completely separate function to Active Monitoring, they share the same underlying mechanism, meaning in v5.45 it’s not clear when Active Monitoring has been disabled.
+Although the reporting of anonymous usage data was a completely separate function to Active Monitoring, they shared the same underlying mechanism, meaning in v5.45, it wasn't clear when Active Monitoring had been disabled.

 How to resolve this issue:

 After listening to your feedback, version 5.46 resolved this issue by separating cleaning functionality (Active Monitoring) from analytics reporting, providing more user control options, and renaming some features to make their function clearer.

 We also released a Data Factsheet with CCleaner v5.46:

 This describes the data reported by CCleaner, why it's reported, and what it's used for.

 We recommend that you read our Data Factsheet and update it to the latest version of CCleaner.